Faculty Academic Progress Committee Procedures

 1.1.6 Where a student member of the APC is not present due to unforeseen circumstances, the APC Hearing may proceed if the student whose case is being heard agrees to a hearing in their absence.

-An APC may decide to deal with the student's case by taking no further action or the imposition of a condition/s, without a hearing and without a student member.
+1.1.7 Without a hearing and without a student member, an APC may decide to deal with the student's case by taking no further action or imposing a condition/s.

-1.1.7 Any staff member or student member having recent direct participation in any formal university proceedings inquiring into the conduct or complaint of the student needs to consider whether it is appropriate that they participate as a member of the APC, by having regard to whether they can be reasonable said to be affected by a conflict of interest or reasonable perception of bias (for example, having shown preconceived views about the student).
+1.1.8 Any staff member or student member having recent direct participation in any formal university proceedings inquiring into the conduct or complaint of the student needs to consider whether it is appropriate that they participate as a member of the APC, by having regard to whether they are affected by a reasonable perception of bias (for example, by having shown preconceived views about the student).
 For example, this can apply to:

 - a member of staff involved in determining a grievance made by the student;

 - a member of staff reporting or deciding whether a student's work is to be disallowed by reason of plagiarism/cheating;

 - a member of staff or a student participating in a disciplinary committee that hears allegations against the student; and

 - any member of the staff who refers a student to a disciplinary committee.

 1.1.9 For instance, a person who has been the subject of the student's grievance should not be an APC member.
 Where a person has had the interaction with the student (as set out above) that has been recent and on a matter relevant to the APC Hearing, the person should reconsider their participation as an APC member for that student.